alexpashchuk/async-race/README.md

 https://alexpashchuk-async-race.netlify.app/

 Back-end is deployed to the free of charge common server, it needs time to wake up.
 Please be patient and wait for a minute until the website is uploaded.
+The Deployed version of the app is already connected to deployed server.

+To run the deployed version, install and start the server [Install Server Api](#back-end)

 ## Back-End server